eno-lang/eno-lang.org/src/develop/index.md

 ## JavaScript (*enojs*)

-**Mature Beta Release - Already being tested in a few select production settings**
+**Mature Beta Release**

+enojs is already being used in a few select production settings, e.g. for generating the whole eno-lang.org website, building the message catalogs that power all eno implementations in the [eno-locales](https://github.com/eno-lang/eno-locales) repository, and at an institute for urban research, where it powers the validation, processing and editing process for thousands of articles in a completely (eno) file-based database.

 [Interactive demos (work in progress)](https://eno-lang.org/demo/)
 [Complete documentation and API reference](https://eno-lang.org/javascript/)